hphelion/documentation/moonshot/prepare.releasenotes.md

 * [HP Cloud OS for Moonshot Operational Dashboard Help](/cloudos/manage/operational-dashboard/): Contains topics about the Operational Dashboard user interface dialogs and options.
 * [HP Cloud OS for Moonshot Administration Dashboard Help]/cloudos/manage/administration-dashboard/): Contains topics about the Administration Dashboard user interface dialogs and options.
 * HP Cloud OS for Moonshot Release Notes (this topic): Information about the product features, recommendations and known issues.

-###Installation Notes### {#installation-notes}

-Before installing the HP Cloud OS for Moonshot release, read the [HP Cloud OS for Moonshot Support Matrix](/cloudos/moonshot/prepare/supportmatrix/) to ensure that your installation environment meets the minimum requirements.

-The HP Cloud OS for Moonshot installation deploys the Operational Dashboard (used to set up, configure, and install an HP cloud infrastructure) and the Administration Dashboard (used to create and manage cloud resources).

-When you are ready to install HP Cloud OS for Moonshot, see [Install & Configure Your Cloud](/cloudos/moonshot/install/).

 ###Legal Notices and Disclaimer### {#legal-notices-disclaimer}